 Isn't that interesting if you are a member of a city council or a mayor?
 Are these the things you spend your time on?
-With the exception of maybe trying to wipe out some negative aesthetic factors, probably not at all.
+With the exception of maybe trying to wipe out some negative aesthetic factors, probably these are not your focus.

 These items show medium correlation to emotional attachment to the community:

 The lowest relationships to bonding with a community are:

 I can hear you saying "what?" in some places with high crime right now.
 But this finding held true just about regardless of where people were.
 Just hold on though, because the second study showed safe places to live and work to be an important determinant of emotional attachment and investment in the community.

 In another interesting lesson for leaders, the original study showed that the most attached people were those who had lived in the community between three and five years, but the least bonded are those who have lived there two years or less.

 This suggests that you need to engage newcomers quickly, keep them involved in something for up to three years, and then they really will be your boosters and your volunteers.

 Those of you who need to build population should really take note of this, and build some kind of a fun monthly dinner or picnic club for newcomers with an eligibility span of almost three years before people are launched out into a variety of other community activities.